Tia Lee: Music career

-In December 2022, Lee's MV single Goodbye Princess, produced by American music producer Swizz Beatz, was released on YouTube, shortly afterwards setting the record for the fastest Chinese pop music video to reach 100 million views on YouTube, doing so within a month.
+In December 2022, Lee's single "Goodbye Princess"—produced by American music producer Swizz Beatz—was released on YouTube, shortly afterwards setting the record for the fastest Chinese pop music video to reach 100 million views on YouTube, doing so within a month.

 Acting career

 Lee made her acting debut in the 2006 television series New Stars in the Night playing a small role.
 In 2012, she starred in the romantic comedy Miss Rose (最完美的女孩).
 In 2014, she starred in the drama series Fall in Love with Me opposite Aaron Yan.